knath2000/luminous-verses/memory-bank/activeContext.md

 - Issue appears to be in component visibility/rendering rather than logic implementation
 - User decided to pause work and resume tomorrow for fresh debugging approach
 - **Robust Error Handling**: Treating 404 as valid empty data prevents UI crashes during translation searches for short surahs
+- **URL-driven State**: Encoding modal view in the URL and using `router.push({ shallow:true })` provides native browser history support without full page reloads
+- **Popstate Sync**: Listening for browser `popstate` and resetting `lv_lastActiveView` to `list` keeps `sessionStorage` aligned with the URL so restoration logic doesn't re-enter the verse detail view after a Back navigation